ecdevv/Apparel-E-Commerce/README.md

 - Responsive design for optimal viewing on various devices
 - Smooth animations and transitions for enhanced user experience
 - Effective state management by utilizing local browser storage and context APIs
+- Generated and used blur data to improve perceived performance by displaying low-resolution placeholders for images while high-resolution images load, enhancing the user experience with faster visual feedback
-- Implemented metadata and sitemap to improve SEO by providing crucial information about the website to search engines, such as the title, description, and keywords.
+- Implemented metadata and sitemap to improve SEO by providing crucial information about the website to search engines, such as the title, description, opengraph, and keywords.
 This allows search engines to better understand the content of the website and rank it more appropriately in search results

 ## Installation